 Not necessarily the most important of features but one that could become a source of minor irritation as you struggle to get them on.

-Which Camp Shoes are Best for You?
+Which Model is Best for You?

 Now that we’ve covered a number of different features you should investigate, let us take a look at three potential scenarios that you may fit into.

 If you are in for a long day of hiking, carrying all your equipment on your back for several days (or longer).
 You will likely want to minimize the weight and the compactness of your camp shoe.

 The less weight you have your back for the majority of the day likely trumps the comfort for the hour or so you may be wearing your shoes in the mornings, and evenings.